 - However, supporters of rational choice theory, assume that if many thousands of people are making decisions from bounded rationality, then the economic average will lead to rational behaviour, even if not everyone makes ‘perfect decisions.’

-- The advent of technology like the internet and computers have helped give consumers more informed choice.
+- The advent of technology like the internet and computers have helped give consumers a more informed choice.

 Implications of bounded rationality

 - Choice architecture.
-Since we take short-cuts in making decisions, the way goods are framed and presented can have a big effect on choices we make.
-Therefore, the choice architecture of goods and services can nudge us into changing our buying preferences.
+Since we take short-cuts in making decisions, the way goods are framed and presented can have a big effect on the choices we make.
+Therefore, the choice of architecture of goods and services can nudge us into changing our buying preferences.